 The Setup

-Mt.
-Lebanon/Finleyville/Pleasant Hills Area Ambulance Authority (MFPAA) is a nonprofit EMS provider serving five townships across the greater Pittsburgh region.
+McCandless-Franklin Park Ambulance Authority (MFPAA) is a nonprofit 501(c)(3) EMS provider serving McCandless, Franklin Park, Marshall, Pine, and Bradford Woods.
 They needed a capital campaign to fund critical equipment upgrades and operational costs — but with a modest media budget and a tight timeline.

 The parameters: $3,645 total media spend.
 Two platforms — Meta and LinkedIn.
 A 30-day campaign window in October 2025.
 Three creative concepts to test: "911," "Impact: Chief Dell," and "Impact: Christine."